-Predicting the possible failure of the transformer and where it is located can also be a problem.
+Predicting the possible failure of a transformer and the exact location can also be challenging for utilities.

 Immediate information is needed to quickly correct any

-Transformers will typically signal when problems are about to occur through changes in the average operating temperature or in the vibration signature of the machine.
+Transformers will typically signal when problems are about to occur through changes in the average operating temperature or in the vibration signature of the transformer.